Disclaimer: I do not own Danny Phantom

 A pregnant pause.
 Everything seemed to still after those words were heard.

-Vlad could only stare unbelievingly after hearing the unexpected sentence making their way out of his adversary's lips, a hand still supporting the boy's shoulders.
+Vlad could only stare unbelievingly after hearing the unexpected sentence making its way out of his adversary's lips, a hand still supporting the boy's shoulders.
 Danny kept his stare all the while at the man, eyes still leaking with tears and breath hitching every now and then, waiting for the man's response as he tightened his fingers around Vlad's forearm.
 He felt a bit stupid after saying that to Vlad.
 Of course he wouldn't say anything back to him.
-Even in his weaken state, the man still hated him.
-Danny felt very sadden by this.
+Even in his weakened state, the man still hated him.
+Danny felt very saddened by this.
 His breath hitched again as he waited for Vlad to say anything, anything at all to him.
-But he just kept staring, body rigid and eyes flashing with unreadable emotions, face completely blank— devoid from anything.
+But the man just kept staring, body rigid and eyes flashing with unreadable emotions, face completely blank— devoid from anything.

 He was a little disappointed that Vlad held onto the silence, silence that seemed to suffocate them both with its ominous quietness.
 He so badly wanted the man to say something back, to say that he didn't hate him too.